-Some businesses are working hard to learn how they can make their forms and documents clearer to understand by writing in Plain English.
-Others are getting help for valued employees who need to improve their skills.
+The GCC Managers learned that they can make their forms and documents clearer to understand by writing in Plain English.
+Others are getting help for their valued employees who need to improve their skills.